deastrobooking/SPIDERWEB/replit.md

 ## Overview

-This project is a comprehensive machine learning framework written in Rust that clones all major features of TensorFlow and PyTorch.
-It provides a complete ecosystem for machine learning development including tensor operations, neural networks, optimizers, data loading, computer vision models, NLP utilities, and distributed training capabilities.
+This project is a next-generation ML-as-a-Service platform that combines comprehensive external AI service integration with a high-performance native Rust ML framework.
+The platform orchestrates five major AI providers (OpenAI, Anthropic, Perplexity, Gemini, Grok) while developing native implementations that clone all major features of TensorFlow and PyTorch.

-The framework is designed to be both performant and user-friendly, offering APIs similar to PyTorch's nn.Module and TensorFlow's layers while leveraging Rust's safety and performance characteristics.
+The framework leverages external AI services for enhanced model development, synthetic data generation, and real-time research integration, while providing native Rust implementations for maximum performance, safety, and control.
+It offers APIs similar to PyTorch's nn.Module and TensorFlow's layers while incorporating cutting-edge AI-assisted development workflows.

 ## System Architecture